rubenvannieuwpoort/static-site-generator/README.md

 ## Description of the build process

 The `build` script contains the build process.
-In word, it does the following:
+In words, it does the following:

     1. For each line in post_list:
 	    run scripts/format-blogpost <TITLE>, save the output to site/posts/<FILENAME>.html